Registrations frequently asked questions

 We recommend that you discuss dates with your venue first, however do check our availability and book us before you confirm your date with your venue.

 Once you have decided on your venue and have one or two dates in mind, please call the ceremonies team to discuss your preferences and our availability.
-If you are unable to call, you are welcome to email us with your details, however we can only confirm current availability for one or two dates and we will need to speak to you in person to secure your booking.
+If you are unable to call, you are welcome to email us with your details; however we will need to speak to you in person to secure your booking.

 The ceremonies team take new bookings every day, so the availability changes constantly.
 In the time it would take us to check the diary and compile a list, the availability could easily change.
 For that reason we are unable to provide detailed lists of available dates and times.